-Special thanks to Kathryn Williams for her assistance with transcribing several pages from Anne Lister’s journals.
+Special thanks to Kathryn Williams for her assistance with transcribing several pages from Anne Lister’s journals and for kindly assisting with information, proofreading, and references for the sections that involve the burial and exhumation of Sibbella Maclean of Coll.
 We kindly thank the staff of the West Yorkshire Archive Service (Calderdale & Wakefield office), and especially Jenny Wood, who endured several, very specific requests and was extremely helpful every step of the way making this research possible during lockdown.
 We wish to also thank the staff of the Halifax Central Library for their assistance during the reference gathering phase of this project.
 Thank you to Rachel Newburn for taking the extra Minster photographs we requested in the fourth quarter.

 Finally, we wish to thank David Glover especially for his pioneering work on this topic, particularly as the first person to suggest Anne Lister may not rest with her family in the Minster.
 His independent research provided valuable insights and excellent guidance over the course of this research project.
 As well, we appreciate and value the open collaborative spirit in which his work is done.